-Students may only take the NC-DAP twice in a five-year period (one initial test and one retest).
+Eligible students may only take the NROC EdReady twice in a ten-year period (one initial test and one retest).

-- Students who tested at local high schools may take the assessment once after high school graduation when applying for admission to the College. - Students are eligible to retest on the NC-DAP once per section after initial assessment with the NC-DAP.
-There must be at least a two-week window between initial assessment and re-testing. - NC-DAP scores submitted from other North Carolina Community Colleges will be treated as either an initial test or a re-test based on date of submission the two-week waiting period applies to NC-DAP scores submitted from other schools. - Students will be allowed to take just the DMA (Developmental Mathematics) or DRE (Developmental Reading and English) sections of the NC-DAP based on program of interest.
-Students may consult with an Advisor in the Bailey Student Services Center for program specific placement requirements.
+- Students who tested at local high schools may take the assessment once after high school graduation when applying for admission to the College. - Students are eligible to retest on the NROC EdReady once per tier after initial assessment with the NROC EdReady.
+There must be at least a two-week window between initial assessment and re-testing. - NROC EdReady scores submitted from other North Carolina Community Colleges will be treated as either an initial test or a re-test based on date of submission the two-week waiting period applies to NROC EdReady scores submitted from other schools. - Students will be allowed to take just the math and English sections of the NROC EdReady based on program of interest.
+Students may consult with their Program Advisor for program specific placement requirements.

-NC-DAP scores are valid for five (5) years, and students are not eligible for a second retest until the scores expire.
+NROC EdReady are valid for ten years, and students are not eligible for a second retest until the scores expire.
 Requests for exceptions will be granted only for extenuating circumstances and must be approved by the Director of Student Advising and Testing Services or the Vice President of Student Services.